 The tuition for our first cohort is $320.
 Attending students include up-and-coming leaders at large organizations, as well as entrepreneurs and freelancers.
 We offer a few payment options, including a free work-exchange over a 6 month period.
 We want this essential leadership skill to be accessible to anyone and everyone who wishes to learn it.

 Our next training starts from April 4 - May 2, and takes place virtually, online only.
 We have 20 spots available in our first Facilitate for Change Cohort.

-Meet online once a week for 60 or 90 minutes via Zoom or view that week's recorded session
+Meet online once a week for 60 via Zoom or view that week's recorded session